Abhinav2011/Kafka-microservice/README.md

 ### Email and Stock service
 Both of these services subscribes to the kafka broker to listen for messages published in the kafka broker on the topic order_topics.
 They act as the consumer.

+#### Note
+Since this project is for learning about kafka.
+The events consumed are not utilised further.
+But this data consumed is processed further according to the needs of our application.